TeamGameChanger/WordPlay/README.md

 **Start Screen**
 * User can select their desired gamemode (5 or 6 letter word)
 * User can press a button to start the game
+* User can see their highest streak of consecutive days played
+* User can see their total number of games played
+* User can see their total number of wins
+* User can logout

 **Gameplay Screen**
 * User can type and submit a word up to 6 times
 * User can see which letters are correct and whether or not they are in the correct position

-**End Screen**
 * User can see their score for the game
-* User can copy their score to share with friends
-* User can logout

-**Stats Screen**
-* User can see their highest streak of consecutive days played
-* User can see their total number of games played
-* User can see their total number of wins

 ### 3. Navigation